-As seen in the multiplier effect, government spending will shift Aggregate Demand (AD) further than expected when an expansionary fiscal policy is implemented.
-However, Monetarists believe that because of this expansionary fiscal policy, the government will need to borrow money by selling government bonds.
-This leads to a rise in interest rates, i.e. from R1 to R3.
+As seen in the case of the multiplier effect, government spending will shift aggregate demand (AD) further than expected when an expansionary fiscal policy is implemented.
+However, monetarists believe that because of this expansionary fiscal policy, the government will need to borrow money by selling government bonds.
+This leads to a rise in interest rates, i.e. from R1 to R2.
 The increased borrowing ‘crowds out’ private investing.

-The Crowding Out Effect
+How Does the Crowding Out Effect Work?

 Impact of The Crowding Out Effect

-1. Increasing tax
+1. Increasing taxes